Turkey warns Kurdish YPG forces will pay for soldiers' deaths

 (CNN)Turkey's Prime Minister warned that Kurdish YPG forces will pay "twice as much" following the deaths of seven Turkish soldiers in Syria's Afrin province.

-Prime Minister Binali Yildirim made the threat in a tweet Saturday, Turkey's state media said, which marked Turkey's deadliest day in its military operation dubbed "Operation Olive Branch" in northern Syria.
+Prime Minister Binali Yildirim made the threat in a tweet Saturday, Turkey's state media said.
+Saturday marked Turkey's deadliest day in its military operation dubbed "Operation Olive Branch" in northern Syria.

 Turkish forces entered the Afrin area in an attempt to drive US-backed, Syrian-Kurdish YPG militia from the area last month.

-Footage of the attack, released by the militia's media center, showed a speck of light flying across a field, hurling toward a distant target.
+Footage of the attack, released by the militia's media center, shows a speck of light flying across a field, hurtling toward a distant target.
 Moments later, a tank explodes in a powerful ball of orange flames.

 Turkish armed forces said a sixth soldier was killed near the border town of Kilis, and another died in an undisclosed location fighting militia forces, Anadolu reported.